 Teams interested in participating must complete the team registration information found on the Florida 4-H website.
-Advance registration is mandatory for everyone, and registrations are due by April 1.
+Advance registration is mandatory for everyone, and registrations are due by March 15.
 Late entries will incur a late fee.
-There is a $10 registration fee for each youth who is competing in the program, to cover insurance and snacks/drinks.
-Adults must also register, but do not need to pay.
+The clinic registration fee is $5 and there is a $10 registration fee for each youth who is competing in the contest, to cover insurance and snacks.
 Youth who are just observing do not need to pay.

 How to Prepare

 In the fall, faculty, students, and staff of the School of Forest, Fisheries, and Geomatics Sciences offer a Forest Ecology Clinic to help teams prepare for the springtime contest.

 View/download the contest scoresheets: